 Bitmasks allow you to create labels using a brush tool to select parts of an image.
 This can be useful when creating labels for vessel outlines or labeling topologically separate regions belonging to the same frame classification.

-- When you initially create a bitmask, the process of bitmask creation does not stop until you press the ESC key.
-This means that you can create bitmask labels that are connected without any extra effort.
+When creating a bitmask, the process continues until you press the ENTER or ESC key.
+This allows you to easily create complex bitmask labels without interruption.

 The brush tool is selected by clicking the brush icon or by pressing f on your keyboard while the popup is open.